Tangent curves to degenerating hypersurfaces: Component contributions and geometric applications

 \subsubsection{Functoriality, fixed loci and normal bundles}

 The actions on $\Xcal_0$ and $\PP^2$ induce actions on the corresponding moduli spaces, such that the morphism

 is equivariant.
 Since a $T$-fixed stable map to $\PP^2$ must factor through $\Delta$, we see that the $T$-fixed loci in the source and the target are identical, and that $\iota$ restricts to an isomorphism between the two.
-These fixed loci are well-understood and are indexed by so-called localisation graphs \cite{KontsevichEnumeration, GraberPandharipande}.
+These fixed loci are well-understood and are indexed by so-called localisation graphs $\Theta$ \cite{KontsevichEnumeration, GraberPandharipande}.
+Up to a finite cover, each fixed locus $\Fup_\Theta$ is a product of Deligne--Mumford spaces (parametrising curve components contracted to the torus-fixed points) and finite cyclic gerbes (parametrising curve components covering the torus-invariant lines).

-Given such a fixed locus $\Fup_\Theta$, its contribution to the integral of $\iota_\star[\Kup^{\log}(\Xcal_0)]^{\virt}$ is given by:
+Given such a fixed locus, its contribution to the integral of $\iota_\star[\Kup^{\log}(\Xcal_0)]^{\virt}$ is given by: